janaahmed22/lightning-lane-dash/README.md

 * Open palm 🖐️
 * Peace sign ✌️

 The images were taken using webcams under different lighting conditions, backgrounds, and hand positions.
-Data augmentation was also used to make the model more reliable.

 ## 2. Model Training